What Is a Hot Runner?

 Nozzle Interface

 The nozzle interface mates with the molding machine nozzle.
-This is the entry point where the plastic flows from the injection molding machine.
+This is the entry point where the plastic flows from the injection molding machine into the hot runner system.

 Melt Flow